mattjgarland/keeljs/README.md

 Keel is a declarative state-management tool for javascript apps.

 Where do you keep your state?
 Typically state does not get as much love as models.
-Often it is scattered in closures, variables and objects, and is updated higgedly piggedly.
-And that's a shame, because state can be slippery as hell, and you can end up polluting essential application logic with ugly code for getting and setting state.
+Often it is scattered in closures, variables and objects, and is updated randomly.
+And that's a shame, because state can be slippery, and ugly code for getting and setting state can end up polluting essential application logic.

-Keel gathers all your state into one, encapsulated State object that takes responsibility for updating itself with clear, natural-language rules.
+Keel gathers application state into one, encapsulated object that takes responsibility for updating itself with clear, natural-language rules.

 ```js
 keel = require("keel")